The right gestures to prolong the life of your endoscope

 Conclusion

-Extending the life of your endoscope requires neither complex expertise nor additional investment: just simple, regular gestures and attention to detail.
+Extending the lifespan of your endoscope doesn’t require advanced expertise or additional investment — just simple, consistent actions and attention to detail.

-Every check, every cleaning, every good reflex contributes to maintaining the performance of your equipment over time – and avoiding sometimes irreversible breakdowns.
+Every check, every cleaning, every good habit helps preserve your equipment’s performance over time and prevents potentially irreversible failures.

-By following these recommendations, you not only limit the risk of premature wear and tear, but also guarantee reliable, safe inspections that meet the requirements of your industrial environments.
+By following these recommendations, you not only reduce the risk of premature wear but also ensure reliable, safe inspections that meet the demands of your industrial environment.

 2000°C resistance: the challenge for industrial endoscopes